 Oil Change Problems

-One of the greatest benefits of having a full-service auto repair shop perform your oil change service is having an fully trained auto repair technician inspect and report any vehicle problems.
+One of the greatest benefits of having a full-service auto repair shop perform your oil change is that a fully trained technician can inspect your vehicle and report any issues.

-Many vehicle problems are not obvious and having a technician inspect the underside of your vehicle can prevent break-down and safety issues.
-Hoover Street Auto Repair does a free inspection with each oil change service and gives you a printed report.
-Any problem we notice is grade as:
+Many vehicle problems are not obvious, and having a technician inspect the underside of your vehicle can prevent breakdown and safety issues.
+Hoover Street Auto Repair offers a free inspection with each oil change and provides a printed report.
+Any problem we notice is graded as:

 - Watch: may develop into a problem.
-Inspect again in "X" days, weeks, months.
+Inspect again in "X" days, weeks, or months.

-- Problem: needs to be fixed in "X" days, weeks, months.
+- Problem: needs to be fixed in "X" days, weeks, or months.

 Problem: Damaged oil drain plug

 A damaged oil drain plug is the most common problem.
-Damage to the engine oil pan plug is previously caused by inexperienced or poorly trained oil change technician.
+Damage to the engine oil pan plug was previously caused by an inexperienced or poorly trained oil change technician.
 The plug is either cross-threaded or over-tightened.
-Often the engine oil pan will need to be replaced.
+Often, the engine oil pan will need to be replaced.

 Problem: Oil Leaks

 Reporting oil leaks during an oil change is part of a quality oil change.
-Oil leaks can lead to low oil levels and engine damage, and also the mess oil leaks create.
+Oil leaks can lead to low oil levels, engine damage, and a mess on your driveway.

-A common oil leak problem is an oil leak from the oil filter adapter.
-This a relatively simple fix by replacing a gasket or the housing assembly.
+A common oil leak problem is from the oil filter adapter.
+This is a relatively simple fix: replace a gasket, o-ring, seal, or the oil filter adapter housing assembly.

-Another common oil leak problem are one-time use engine oil drain plug gaskets that must be replaced at each oil change.
-If the oil change place is not experienced with your vehicle make or model they may not know to install a new gasket, or not have them when doing your oil change.
+Another common oil leak problem is one-time use engine oil drain plug gaskets that must be replaced at each oil change.
+If the oil change place is not experienced with your vehicle make or model, they may not know how to install a new gasket, or may not have them when doing your oil change.

 Problem: Oil Leaks

 A very important part of an oil change service is noticing and reporting any oil leaks.
-Often oil leaks slowly develop and is best to fix them before they cause a more serious problem.
-An experienced auto repair technician will notice and report oil leaks while inspecting your vehicle.
+Often, oil leaks slowly develop, and it is best to fix them before they cause a more serious problem.
+An experienced auto repair technician will notice and report any oil leaks during a vehicle inspection.

 Problem: Incorrect Oil Filter

 It is very important to use the correct oil filter.
-Vehicle manufactures can use engines of the same size or displacement, but are built by different suppliers depending on the vehicle model.
-Using an incorrect filter can result in severe engine damage as a result of oil loss from a leaking oil filter.
+Vehicle manufacturers can use engines of the same size or displacement, but they are built by different suppliers depending on the vehicle model.
+Using an incorrect filter can cause severe engine damage due to oil loss from a leaking oil filter.
 This is where using an oil change shop that employs fully qualified automotive technicians can prevent costly problems!

 Problem: Engine Oil Pan Gasket May Leak